-Kirklees rolling 12-month data shows that 91% & 91.6% of the 'Developmental' assessments (under 5yrs old) and 'Annual' assessments (over 5 yrs. old) respectively, were completed in statutory timescales.

-Locala monthly data shows that 72% of under 5-year-olds and 60% of over 5-year-olds RHA's were completed in timescales.
-There were 13 in-house breaches (1 covid related and 12 capacity), this is a reduction from 31 breaches in January.
-2 out of 4 RHA's completed by other authorities on our behalf due to location, were outside timescales due to staff sickness and capacity.
+- Kirklees rolling 12-month data shows that 91.5% & 94% of the 'Developmental' assessments (under 5yrs old) and 'Annual' assessments (over 5 yrs. old) respectively, were completed in statutory timescales. - Locala monthly data for May shows that 78% of under 5-year-olds and 82% of over 5-year-olds RHA's were completed in timescales.
+There were 11 in-house breaches related to arrangements with carers, holiday, capacity, and placement move.